hillaryAHR/LIB-201/transcribing.md

 ![Screenshot of creating a new tag](https://github.com/hillaryAHR/LIB-201/blob/main/transcribing-images/create-new-tag.JPG)

 ## Check-in
 Tags are sort of tricky!
-Let's go over the different scenarios in the next <a href="https://muw.instructure.com/courses/17249/quizzes/66318">3.Transcribing Checkin</a>.> Students in HO 303 can complete the <a href="https://muw.instructure.com/courses/16930/quizzes/66570">4.Transcribing Check-in here</a>.
+Let's go over the different scenarios in the next <a href="https://muw.instructure.com/courses/19030/quizzes/75454">4.Transcribing Checkin</a>.>

 As a reminder, there is a video of transcribing a letter from beginning to end, which you can watch as a refresher: https://youtu.be/-cDD9P0rnLw.